infoatgodreams/GoDreams-Repository/Volume 3/Current Reality/International CCIs/Normal Development Infancy, childhood, and adolescence.md

 	* Development of attachment relationships: Infant’s bond with the primary caregiver
 	* Separation anxiety: Displays anxiety when the caregiver leaves

-* 13 months – 18 months
+### 13 months – 18 months
 * Cognitive milestones

-        -Memory storage and retrieval continue to advance
+	* Memory storage and retrieval continue to advance

-        -babies at this age can imitate others with increasing delays between the time of the observed behavior and the imitation of this behavior in other contexts
+	* babies at this age can imitate others with increasing delays between the time of the observed behavior and the imitation of this behavior in other contexts

-        -Infants at this age also begin to store prior experiences in memory and are aware when present situations are not in accordance with prior events/pre-existing expectations
+	* Infants at this age also begin to store prior experiences in memory and are aware when present situations are not in accordance with prior events/pre-existing expectations

 * Linguistic milestones

-        -Infants typically say their first word at 12 or 13 months
+	* Infants typically say their first word at 12 or 13 months

-        -After the first word, vocabulary will grow to about 200 words during this period (this varies depending on the developmental environment)
+	* After the first word, vocabulary will grow to about 200 words during this period (this varies depending on the developmental environment)
 * Social-emotional and behavioral milestones

-        -more concrete signs of self-awareness develop
+	* more concrete signs of self-awareness develop

-        -Infants now are aware that their body, emotions and behaviors are separate entities from those of their primary caregiver and from others
+	* Infants now are aware that their body, emotions and behaviors are separate entities from those of their primary caregiver and from others

-* 19 months – 2 years
+### 19 months – 2 years
 * Cognitive milestones

-        -cognitive advances continue in the areas of memory, problem-solving, and attention.
+	* cognitive advances continue in the areas of memory, problem-solving, and attention.

-        -infants can develop and carry out action plans (eg: building a structure with blocks)
+	* infants can develop and carry out action plans (eg: building a structure with blocks)

 * Linguistic milestones

-        -start combining two or more words
+	- start combining two or more words

 * Social-emotional and behavioral milestones

-        -infant becomes aware of the names for various emotional states and starts to use language and other behaviors to regulate his or her emotional experience
+	* infant becomes aware of the names for various emotional states and starts to use language and other behaviors to regulate his or her emotional experience

-        -shows an increased capacity for empathy
+	* shows an increased capacity for empathy

-        -more complex emotions emerge at this time- embarrassment, guilt, and shame, all of which are emotional responses to others’ perspectives of the child’s behavior.
+	* more complex emotions emerge at this time- embarrassment, guilt, and shame, all of which are emotional responses to others’ perspectives of the child’s behavior.

-        -Behaviors indicative of separation anxiety decreases in their intensity during this stage and infants begin to show higher-level emotional regulation skills, such as delay of gratification.
+	* Behaviors indicative of separation anxiety decreases in their intensity during this stage and infants begin to show higher-level emotional regulation skills, such as delay of gratification.

 ## Normal development in late toddlerhood and preschool (2 yrs-5yrs)

 * Cognitive milestones

-        -normally developing children will engage in more complex sociodramatic play, including developing imaginary friends, reflecting a growing capacity for mental representations
+	* normally developing children will engage in more complex sociodramatic play, including developing imaginary friends, reflecting a growing capacity for mental representations

-        -Make-believe play with peers begins at age two or 2½, and increases in complexity until age four or five
+	* Make-believe play with peers begins at age two or 2½, and increases in complexity until age four or five

-        -At age three or four, toddlers also come to understand dual representation or the recognition that a symbolic object, such as a model of a train station, is both an object and a symbol of something else.
+	* At age three or four, toddlers also come to understand dual representation or the recognition that a symbolic object, such as a model of a train station, is both an object and a symbol of something else.

-        -Private speech occurs when toddlers and preschoolers talk to themselves out loud, providing themselves with guidance when solving problems, such as thinking through or planning their behavior
+	* Private speech occurs when toddlers and preschoolers talk to themselves out loud, providing themselves with guidance when solving problems, such as thinking through or planning their behavior

 * Linguistic milestones

-        -Important milestones include the growth of the child’s vocabulary to about 2,000 words by age five.
+	* Important milestones include the growth of the child’s vocabulary to about 2,000 words by age five.

-        Ability to define known words and integrate new words into sentences upon hearing them toward the end of the preschool period
+	* Ability to define known words and integrate new words into sentences upon hearing them toward the end of the preschool period

 * Social-emotional and behavioral milestones

-        -At age two, there is a universal increase in physically aggressive behavior, which can include biting and hitting peers, family members, and the primary caregiver.
+	* At age two, there is a universal increase in physically aggressive behavior, which can include biting and hitting peers, family members, and the primary caregiver.

-        -Temper tantrums are also normative during late toddlerhood.
+	* Temper tantrums are also normative during late toddlerhood.

-        -understanding the emotions of others occur during this period.
+	* understanding the emotions of others occur during this period.
 In particular, more complex behavioral and linguistic expressions of emotion, including empathy and sympathy, develop during this time.

-        -By age three or four, toddlers and preschoolers become more accurate in their appraisal of emotions and emotion-related behaviors in others, including peers
+	* By age three or four, toddlers and preschoolers become more accurate in their appraisal of emotions and emotion-related behaviors in others, including peers

-        -emotional display rules, children become more aware of when to display certain emotions
+	* emotional display rules, children become more aware of when to display certain emotions

-        -Children’s capacity to describe mental states and the characteristics of others also grows in accordance with increasing self-awareness and language skills
+	* Children’s capacity to describe mental states and the characteristics of others also grows in accordance with increasing self-awareness and language skills

-        -During this period, children also come to recognize cultural and racial differences between groups
+	* During this period, children also come to recognize cultural and racial differences between groups

-        -become more aware of gender-stereotyped behavior by age five or six
+	* become more aware of gender-stereotyped behavior by age five or six

-        -children become more competent at feeding themselves
+	* children become more competent at feeding themselves

-        -toileting oneself also typically emerges and becomes part of the child’s behavioral repertoire at this time
+	* toileting oneself also typically emerges and becomes part of the child’s behavioral repertoire at this time

-        -toddlers and preschoolers’ continuing growth in self-awareness, they become more curious about, and begin to explore themselves sexually.
+	* toddlers and preschoolers’ continuing growth in self-awareness, they become more curious about, and begin to explore themselves sexually.

 ## Normal development in childhood (6yrs -11 yrs.)

 * Cognitive milestones

-        -by age eight or nine most children can focus on their material, or are easily redirected.
+	* by age eight or nine most children can focus on their material, or are easily redirected.

-        -Children also become aware of various skills to improve or increase memory.
+	* Children also become aware of various skills to improve or increase memory.
 Using cognitive rehearsal strategies - the creation of mental cues and categories, or the repeating of information to help themselves recall important tasks or processes.

-        -more orientation to time and spatial organization
+	* more orientation to time and spatial organization

-        -more sophistication in the seriation and categorization of objects according to specific characteristics such as shape, size, length, color
+	* more sophistication in the seriation and categorization of objects according to specific characteristics such as shape, size, length, color

-        -increasing capacity for the processing of auditory and visual information
+	* increasing capacity for the processing of auditory and visual information

-        -Problem-solving and reasoning also improve during childhood as thinking becomes more organized, creative, and flexible, and the capacity for metacognition, or “thinking about thinking” develops.
+	* Problem-solving and reasoning also improve during childhood as thinking becomes more organized, creative, and flexible, and the capacity for metacognition, or “thinking about thinking” develops.

-        -cognitive self-regulation or the process of monitoring one’s thoughts and actions in learning new skills also develops
+	* cognitive self-regulation or the process of monitoring one’s thoughts and actions in learning new skills also develops

 * Linguistic milestones

-        -vocabulary growth increases to an average of 10,000 words during this period.
+	* vocabulary growth increases to an average of 10,000 words during this period.

-        -acquire shading skills, or communication skills related to gradually changing the topic of the conversation.
+	* acquire shading skills, or communication skills related to gradually changing the topic of the conversation.

 * Social-emotional and behavioral milestones

-        -self-esteem, or beliefs about self-worth, begins to drop in comparison to its higher levels during the toddler and preschool years
+	* self-esteem, or beliefs about self-worth, begins to drop in comparison to its higher levels during the toddler and preschool years

-        -The need for self-control increases during this developmental stage as children engage in purposeful actions that are often in larger groups
+	* The need for self-control increases during this developmental stage as children engage in purposeful actions that are often in larger groups

-        -children tend to play with children of their own genders
+	* children tend to play with children of their own genders

-        -awareness of more complex emotions (pride, shame, guilt, embarrassment) becomes more sophisticated and children change their behavioral responses to such emotions as they develop in their maturity
+	* awareness of more complex emotions (pride, shame, guilt, embarrassment) becomes more sophisticated and children change their behavioral responses to such emotions as they develop in their maturity

-        -Problem-focused coping occurs.
+	* Problem-focused coping occurs.
 Here children when children identify if the issue, they are facing is changeable or not, think about possible solutions, and then carry out their chosen solution.

-        -Empathy is another complex emotional state that continues to develop during this period
+	* Empathy is another complex emotional state that continues to develop during this period

-        -Children become more sophisticated in their ability to think about the thoughts or emotions of others, showing increased perspective taking that also informs their capacity to demonstrate empathy.
+	* Children become more sophisticated in their ability to think about the thoughts or emotions of others, showing increased perspective taking that also informs their capacity to demonstrate empathy.

-        -Peer victimization or bullying also begins to occur more frequently
+	* Peer victimization or bullying also begins to occur more frequently

-        -Progress in moral development
+	* Progress in moral development